 It is often said that a dog and dog owner look alike.
 But is it true?
-Many pet owners would balk at the idea that they resemble their pooch, but new research sheds like on the facts that show it may indeed be true.
+Many pet owners would balk at the idea that they resemble their pooch, but new research sheds light on the facts that show it may indeed be true.
 Pet owners around the world can relax though, often the learned behaviours only go one way.

 Dog and dog owner – Do they develop similar characters?